JoeSherif97/GPACalculator_FA/README.md

 ###### GPA Conversion:
 The application converts the numeric GPA into a letter grade using a predefined scale.
 ###### Output:
-The application displays the input GPA and its corresponding letter grade.
+- The application displays the input GPA and its corresponding letter grade.
+- How much you can present your GPA in Percentage
+- Percentage presented in Progress Bar with different colors for differnt scores

 ##### Purpose
 This feature helps users quickly determine the letter grade equivalent of their GPA, facilitating a better understanding of their academic performance in a more familiar format.